iarigby-archive/learning/book_fp_in_scala.md

 Pure function separates the logic of computation itself from "what to do with the result" and "how to obtain its input".
 It's a **black box**

 ### Variance
 in `trait List[+A]` the + in front of the type parameter A is a variance annotation that signals that A is a covariant or "positive" parameter of List.
+For all types X and Y, if X is a subtype of Y, List[X] is a subtype of List[Y]

+### Variadic Functions
+accepts zero or more arguments

+### Data sharing
+Since lists are immutable, we don't need to actually copy its contents when adding or removing elements.
+We just reuse it.
+There is no actual copying or deleting done.